Vijayesh314/BellRinger24/README.md

 https://www.digitalocean.com/community/tutorials/python-ord-chr
 Baez Knows!

-Gjf%pst|x& is Baez knows! encoded in caesar cipher with a shift of 5
+Orn-x{|. is Baez knows! encoded in caesar cipher with a shift of 13